J3DI-Squadron/elite-documentation/quick-references/misc/thar-god-cultists.md

 The Alliance then offered the cultists amnesty if they agreed to a reasonable amount of government oversight and the Federation arranged to have them moved to Alliance territory aboard a Megaship named the Dedicant.
 Then the Dedicant abruptly jumped to hyperspace ahead of schedule and seem to have vanished without a trace.

-For the full story, you can find the recent news regarding the cult and their general disappearance aboard the Dedicant in GalNet News (in-game) in the form of audio logs.
-As for the audio logs, they seem to hint at what may have happened, though in an extremely vague manner.
+For the full story, you can find the not-so-recent news regarding the cult and their general disappearance aboard the Dedicant in GalNet News (in-game), and play them like audio books in your Playlist.
+As for the audio logs you would collect, they seem to hint at what may have happened, though in an extremely vague manner.

 ---